Incarnation: Rastafari

 Rastas refer to God as Jah, a shortened name for God used in English translations of the Bible.
 Rastafari emphasises the immanence of Jah, who partially resides within every person, in a manner similar to the Hindu concept of Brahman.
 The unity of divinity and humanity is often reflected in the saying "I and I", and the aphorism "God is man and man is God".
 Rastafari practices known as livity, influenced by the Nazirite vow, are seen as a way to embrace this inner divinity.

 Haile Selassie I, Emperor of Ethiopia from 1930 to 1974, is traditionally seen by Rastas as the Second Coming of Jesus or Jah incarnate, and is sometimes referred to as "the living God".
 To others, he is a human who embodies the teachings of Christ, or a distinct human prophet who symbolises the divinity within humankind.
 Leonard Barrett has argued that many Rastas believe in a form of reincarnation, where Moses, Elijah, Jesus and then Haile Selassie are avatars of Jah.
 R. Matthew Charet has argued that Christ is a title for Rastas much as Buddha is for Buddhists, and that Christ's divine connection is not unique to Jesus but may be attained by all humans through a "discovery of the Christ-consciousness in us all".

-Baháʼí Faith

-In the Baháʼí Faith, God is not seen to be incarnated into this world and is not seen to be part of creation as he cannot be divided and does not descend to the condition of his creatures.
-The Manifestations of God are also not seen as incarnations of God but are instead understood to be like perfect mirrors reflecting the attributes of God onto the material world.

-Buddhism

-Buddhism is a nontheistic religion: it denies the concept of a creator deity or any incarnation of a creator deity.
-However, Buddhism does teach the rebirth doctrine and asserts that living beings are reborn, endlessly, reincarnating as devas (gods), demi-gods, human beings, animals, hungry ghosts or hellish beings, in a cycle of samsara that stops only for those who reach nirvana (nibbana).